StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/about-autorefresh.md

 Autorefresh is a feature that automatically refreshes lists to display new elements in TheHive.

-This topic explains how autorefresh works in TheHive.

 ## Update frequency

 When turned on, autorefresh updates the lists every time there is an event worth mentioning in the [Live Feed](about-live-feed.md).